Kaki Bukit, Singapore: History

 The history of Kaki Bukit can be traced since the 1960s as an extension of the Jalan Eunos Malay Settlement.
 The name, Kaki Bukit translates to "Foothill" from Malay as the area was an upland area.
 Back then, it was filled with kampung houses and roads bearing Malay names.
 Most of its residents were resettled from the Kampong Glam and Bugis regions.

 By the 1980s, the Jalan Eunos Malay Settlement had been degazetted.
 The kampung houses were brought down, its residents compensated with newly built HDB flats in present-day Bedok Reservoir.
 Most of the old roads in the area were then removed and new roads running from Bedok Reservoir were built.
 The hilly incline of Kaki Bukit was also flattened for land reclamation of the East Coast area.

 Amenities

-There are limited amenities in Kaki Bukit with Kaki Bukit Amenity Centre and Kaki Bukit Recreation Centre providing several food options.
+There are limited amenities in Kaki Bukit, with Kaki Bukit Amenity Centre and Kaki Bukit Recreation Centre providing several food options.
 There are more amenities located in the nearby Bedok Reservoir or Eunos estates.
-There are various dormitories located in the area too, to house foreign workers working nearby.
+There are various dormitories located in the area to house foreign workers working nearby.

 The area falls under the jurisdiction of the Bedok Police Division and the 2nd Singapore Civil Defence Force DIV HQ.